fathom820/arcana/readme.md

 This game was created just for fun, as a summer project by the sole developer.
 As such, don't expect anything super complicated - it's more of a proof of concept.
-That doesn't mean you shouldn't expect it to be simple, though!

 Estimated date for a playable release: **July 1, 2021**